 CS13: Scale of new housing

-A supply of deliverable and developable land will be identified to secure the delivery of a minimum of 13,400 dwellings within North Somerset 2006-2026.
+A supply of deliverable and developable land will be identified to secure the delivery of a minimum of 20,985 dwellings within North Somerset 2006-2026.
+The appropriate level of new homes will be reviewed by 2018.